subfuzion/fargate-chat/README.md

 ### Create the chat application

 Finally lets create the application.
-In cloudformation load the **_chat-service.yml_** template.
+In CloudFormation load the **_chat-service.yml_** template.
 This stack creates the TASK and the SERVICE this time so all you have to do make sure you select the right environment.
 We will create 3 copies of our chat application (TASK) and link it to the ALB.
-If you check out the code yaml you'll notice there is a section to give the ALB a nice public DNS name also.
+If you check out the code yaml you'll notice there is a section to give the ALB a nice public DNS name; you'll need to uncomment and update the section appropriately.

 **NOTE:** Give a few mins for the DNS to propagate before trying to browse to it.